Andrey Kormilitzin

 is currently a MMath Mathematics student at the Mathematical Institute, University of Oxford.
 Ziming has a background in computational statistics, machine learning and Natural Language Processing.
 Ziming’s research is dedicated to a new approach for zero-short learning with very large pre-trained language models – the Prompt Learning (PL) paradigm.
 He explores whether PL can be adapted to downstream analytical tasks to support clinical decision making, derive explanations and how to optimise the learning process.

-Ziming Gao has successfully completed a dissertation titled "Clinical-Prompt: a systematic analysis of prompt learning to inform clinical decision making"
+Dissertation title: "Clinical-Prompt: a systematic analysis of prompt learning to inform clinical decision making"

 Now is pursuing a MSc in Financial Mathematics at the University of Oxford.